Cookie Clicker: Grandmapocalypse

-The Grandmas are an important part of the Cookie Clicker lore and storyline.
-As research progresses in the Research Lab and grandmas get more and more agitated, this is represented by their appearance from displeased to awoken and then angered.
-The Grandmapocalypse is triggered once you buy the "Elder Pact" in the Research Upgrades.
+The grandmas are an important part of the Cookie Clicker lore.
+As research progresses in the Research Lab, the grandmas become increasingly agitated.
+The Grandmapocalypse is triggered once the player buys the "One mind" research upgrade.
+It is represented by the grandmas' appearance becoming awoken.
+Once reaching the second and third stages of the Grandmapocalypse, their appearance shifts to displeased and angered respectively.
+Golden Cookies are gradually replaced by Wrath Cookies as the Grandmapocalypse progresses.
+Wrinklers appear at increasing frequency based on the stage of the Grandmapocalypse.
+Halting the Grandmapocalypse is possible by purchasing the Elder Pledge, Elder Covenant or selling off all grandmas.

-When the Grandmapocalypse is triggered all Golden Cookies will be replaced by Wrath Cookies and more wrinklers will spawn.
-The grandmas appearance in the shop will transform into a red demonic blob.

-Halting the Grandmapocalypse is possible by purchasing the Elder Pledge, Elder Covenant or selling off all your grandmas.

 GameRevolution commented that the game contains "supernatural dark turns that call into question the user's morality", citing how a player can choose to enslave grandmas to manufacture cookies.

-In The Kernel, Kiberd opines that the game is "a parable about how capitalism will destroy itself".
+In The Kernel, Kiberd claims the game is "a parable about how capitalism will destroy itself".
 Kiberd suggests that Cookie Clicker is "saddling [the concept of fun] with ideas about success, achievement, and productivity", and "uses its own form as a critique of the larger structures of expectation and reward".

 Reception

-Justin Davis of IGN describes Cookie Clicker as the "greatest Idle Game" and says it "probably achieves the best balance of power yet [...] so that every step of the way you feel like you're flying, generating cookies so much faster than you were before.
-But you still can't wait until that next major milestone is finally within reach".
-Boing Boing reviewed Cookie Clicker as a "highly-addictive browser game".
-Polygon has described the game as "intriguing", and its fan base as "obsessive".
-Destructoid emphasizes that it is "centered around the pursuit and accumulation of vast wealth", providing players with "the illusion of progress, without any substantial advancement actually being made."
-An academic work published by University of Minnesota Press analyzed Cookie Clicker as an object of new media art that subverts "the experimental opacity of digital media" and forces the person experiencing it to "fac[e] the expression of digital historical experience: the broad sense of existential disenfranchisement characterizing so much of the experience of contemporary technology".
-Sebastian Deterding, a professor of design engineering at Imperial College London, acknowledges that the game exists at one level as a parody and ridicule of Farmville and EverQuest, but said the game transcends this, engaging in gamification of progress, allowing players to "keep at a single 'silly' pursuit for hundreds of hours [engaged in] a real, self-regulatory skill", and that its players can and do play it "out of enlightened existential spite", perhaps including the author who acknowledges baking octillions of cookies over thousands of hours of gameplay, "orders of magnitude more time...than any other video game in my life".
+Justin Davis of IGN called Cookie Clicker the "greatest Idle Game", commenting on how it balances power such that "every step of the way you feel like you're flying".
+He remarked on how the game creates anticipation for each major progression milestone.
+Destructoid described how its focus on gaining cookies creates an "illusion of progress, without any substantial advancement".

+An academic work published by University of Minnesota Press analyzed Cookie Clicker as subverting the standard of digital media hiding its complexity.
+Rather, it forces players to confront how ever-growing systems minimise the importance of player decisions, mirroring detachment users face with complex modern technology.

+Multiple sources have commented on the addictive nature of Cookie Clicker, alongside players' extensive playtimes.
+Sebastian Deterding, a professor of design engineering at Imperial College London, acknowledges the game's existence as a parody of Farmville and EverQuest, but comments on how it transcends this, engaging in gamification of progress, allowing players to "keep at a single 'silly' pursuit for hundreds of hours".
+He wrote that its players play "out of enlightened existential spite", perhaps including the author who acknowledges baking octillions of cookies over thousands of hours of gameplay, "orders of magnitude more time...than any other video game in my life."
+Boing Boing reviewed Cookie Clicker as a "highly-addictive browser game" while Polygon described it as "intriguing" and its fan base as "obsessive".